2018/2019 Staff Listing

 (802) 296-7000 ext.
 128

-Matthew couldn’t be more excited to be back working in the new Barrette Center for the Arts.
+Matthew couldn’t be more excited to be back working at Northern Stage.
 He is originally from Ithaca New York and holds a BFA from Ithaca College where he studied technical theatre with a concentration in Technical Direction.
 He has most recently worked as the Assistant Technical Director at Olney Theatre Center in Maryland.
 His other previous places of employment include; Carpenter at Arena Stage in DC, Carpenter at Long Wharf Theatre in CT, Carpenter at Shakespeare and Co.
 In MA, Technical Director at Des Moines Metro Opera in IA, and Technical Director for Running to Places Theatre co. in Ithaca NY.

 Assistant Technical Director